LinnHamade/event-driven-wakeup-unit/README.md

-# event-driven-wakeup-unit
-Low-power event-driven wake-up unit using ESP32-S3 and ultrasonic sensing for water level monitoring.

 # Event-Driven Wake-Up Unit

-Low-power wake-up unit for water-level monitoring developed in collaboration with Waltero.
+Low-power wake-up unit for water-level monitoring using an ESP32-S3 and ultrasonic sensing, developed in collaboration with Waltero and Kristianstad University.

 ## Overview

-This project originated from a Systems Engineering course and was later experimentally evaluated during the bachelor thesis.
-The system uses an ESP32-S3 and an AJ-SR04M ultrasonic sensor to periodically wake from deep sleep, measure water levels, and activate an existing camera subsystem when predefined threshold conditions are detected.
+This project originated from a Systems Engineering course and was later experimentally evaluated during a bachelor's thesis.
+The system periodically wakes from deep sleep, measures the water level using an ultrasonic sensor, and triggers an existing camera device developed by Waltero when predefined threshold conditions are detected.

 ## Systems Engineering Project

-- Defined system requirements and architecture.
+* Defined system requirements and overall architecture.
+* Investigated alternative sensing approaches, including radar and ultrasonic sensing.
+* Selected ultrasonic sensing based on complexity, cost, and suitability for the application.
-- Designed a low-power event-driven monitoring concept.
+* Designed and implemented a low-power event-driven wake-up unit using an ESP32-S3 and an AJ-SR04M ultrasonic sensor.
-- Evaluated different sensing approaches.
-- Collaborated with Waltero throughout the design process.
+* Integrated the wake-up unit with an existing camera device provided by Waltero.
+* Developed the prototype in collaboration with Waltero.

-## Bachelor Thesis
+## Bachelor Thesis Evaluation

-- Evaluated an ultrasonic sensing wake-up unit under laboratory conditions.
+* Experimentally evaluated the wake-up unit under controlled laboratory conditions.
-- Investigated power consumption during deep sleep, sensing, and processing.
+* Characterized power consumption during deep sleep, sensing, and processing states.
-- Evaluated wake-up timing and threshold detection behavior.
+* Investigated wake-up timing and threshold-based event detection.
-- Tested measurement stability under still water, disturbed water, reflective surfaces, and partial obstructions.
+* Assessed measurement stability under still water, disturbed water, nearby reflective surfaces, and partial obstructions.
-- Analyzed detection reliability and system performance.
+* Analyzed detection reliability, responsiveness, and overall system performance.
+* Examined the suitability of ultrasonic sensing and periodic wake-up operation for low-power water-level monitoring applications.

 ## Technologies

-- C
+* C
+* ESP-IDF
-- ESP32-S3
+* ESP32-S3
-- AJ-SR04M
+* AJ-SR04M Ultrasonic Sensor
-- Embedded Systems
+* Embedded Systems
-- Ultrasonic Sensing
-- Low-Power Design
-- Event-Driven Systems
+* Event-Driven Systems
+* Low-Power Design

+## Tools

-- Git
+* Git
+* GitHub

+## Repository Structure

+.
+├── main
+│   ├── main.c
+│   └── CMakeLists.txt
+├── CMakeLists.txt
+├── README.md
+└── .gitignore

 ## Collaboration